-To my delight, as an educator, almost all of my students have been assigned Shakespeare.
+It delighted me, as an educator, almost all of my students have been assigned Shakespeare.

 To my dismay, each has showed palpable relief when it was over.
 Many found it nearly impossible to get through, a lot relied on Cliffs Notes entirely, and without exception they proclaimed it was a waste of time – it wasn’t relevant and they’d never need to know it in “the real world.”

-And you know what?
-They’re right.
-They don’t need to know character names or settings, to read Shakespearean text without stumbling or rattle off quotes from different acts in order to have a healthy, meaningful, fulfilling life.
+However, they don’t need to know character names or settings, to read Shakespearean text without stumbling or rattle off quotes from different acts in order to have a healthy, meaningful, fulfilling life.